jalik/meteor-jalik-ufs/README.md

 An important feature is the ability to **start, stop or even abort a transfer** when you want.
 It currently only supports file system storage but it is possible to extend possibilities by creating new Stores yourself.

+## Testing

+You can test the package by downloading and running [UFS-Example](https://github.com/jalik/ufs-example) which is simple demo of UploadFS.

 ### Installation

 To install the package, execute this command in the root of your project :